Network Topology Optimization via Deep Reinforcement Learning: Problem definition

-Here the first term $U(\bm{x})$ denotes the performance of the network under the topology, e.g., utilization of the network links.
-This term captures the performance aspect of the network topology and is introduced to allow network operators to specify service requirements.
-It is a nonlinear representation of the input and often involves complex computation in practical scenarios (see Section \ref{chap:casestudy} for a concrete case study). $Cost(\bm{x}, \bm{x}_0)$ is the cost of transforming the graph from the initial topology ${\bm{x}_0}$ to the target value $\bm{x}$.
+{We now explain all the terms in the $\mathtt{NetTopoOpt}$ problem.} Here $U(\bm{x})$ denotes the performance of the network under the topology, e.g., utilization of the network links.
+This term captures the performance aspect of the network topology for network operators to specify service requirements.
+It is a nonlinear representation of the input and often involves complex computation in practical scenarios, {e.g., certain network performance metrics have nonlinear dependency on the input value.} $Cost(\bm{x}, \bm{x}_0)$ is the cost of transforming from ${\bm{x}_0}$ to the target value $\bm{x}$.
 This cost is usually proportional to the difference of the links in ${\bm{x}_0}$ and $\bm{x}$, due to deletion of old links and installation of new links. $\gamma<0$ is a weight between performance and cost.

 We now explain the constraints.
-In the first constraint \eqref{eq:con-phy}, $Dist(e)$ denotes the distance of the end nodes of $e$.
-Constraint \eqref{eq:con-phy} concerns the distance feasibility of the network topology adjustment, in that for each link $(i, j)$ in the new graph, the two end nodes $v_i$ and $v_j$ need to be within connection distance $D$, e.g., due to fiber cable length in a wired network or due to the wireless radio connection range in a mobile network.
-The second constraint \eqref{eq:con-load} is on the utilization of the network links.
+In the first constraint \eqref{eq:con-phy}, {$Dist(e)$ denotes the distance of two nodes connected by link $e$.
+Constraint \eqref{eq:con-phy} concerns the distance feasibility of the network topology adjustment, in that for each link $e=(v_i, v_j)$ in the new topology, any two connected nodes $v_i$ and $v_j$ need to be within connection distance $D_{max}$, e.g., due to fiber cable length in a wired network or due to the wireless radio connection range in a mobile network. } Constraint \eqref{eq:con-load} is on the utilization of the network links.
 Here $Load(e)$ denotes the utilization of the link, and $L_{max}$ is the maximum allowed utilization level.
 In practice, there are often constraints on link utilization, e.g., $90\%$ \cite{lin2012power}.
-The third condition \eqref{eq:con-feasibility} is an abstract feasibility requirement of the topology.
-Such a constraint is often due to network management requirements and allows operators to impose policy-based restrictions on the resulting network topology (similar to BGP \cite{yi2016initialization} on routing).
-For instance, there can be a length constraint on any path between a pair of nodes.
+Constraint \eqref{eq:con-feasibility} is an abstract feasibility requirement of the topology, which is often due to network management requirements and allows operators to impose policy-based restrictions on the resulting network topology (similar to BGP \cite{yi2016initialization} on routing). {For instance, there can be a length constraint on any path with many nodes to prevent a too long path.
+Or there may exist connection requirements among different nodes due to the utilization property of nodes.
+This constraint is introduced to allow higher flexibility in modeling.}